haf/miTLS/src/README.md

     0
 ```

-Compile in Xamarin Studio and pass the `crt` file (not the full pfx file) as the
+Compile in Xamarin Studio and pass the `crt` file (not the full pfx/pkcs12/p12 file) as the
 first parameter.

 You can now surf to https://localhost:2443/